CodingLawyersClub/todo-instructions/README.md

 - Go to `src/stores/` and create a new file called `toDoStore.js`
 - At the top of `toDoStore.js` import the following:
 ```
-import { observable, action } from 'mobx';
+import { observable, action, flow } from 'mobx';
+import agent from '../agent';
+import error from '../utils/error';
 ```

-These are magic methods we'll be using later for MobX.
+You'll see these imports in action later.

-Define a class named `ToDoStore`:
+- Define a class named `ToDoStore`:
 ```
 class ToDoStore {

 }
 ```

-Finally export the store
+- Finally export the store
 ```
 export default new ToDoStore();
 ```

-Altogether now:
+- Altogether `toDoStore.js` should look like this:

 ```
 import { observable, action, reaction } from 'mobx';